Al Mannai

 Al Mannai tribes are located in the whole Persian Gulf area, especially in Qatar and Bahrain.
-This is demonstrated by the establishment of one of the largest Corporations in Qatar, the Mannai Corporation, which has interest in Steel, Information Technology, Consumer Products, Automobiles..etc.
-Its subsidiary entities are extended world wide and has bases in international locations.
+This is demonstrated by the establishment of one of the largest Corporations in Qatar, the Mannai Corporation, which has interest in Steel, Information Technology, Consumer Products, Automobiles, etc...
+Its subsidiary entities are extended worldwide and has bases in international locations.

 Al Mannai today has many known tribes, such as: